pearkes/findi-heroku-example/README.md

 ## Check Your Work

-It'd be worth logging back in and making sure you're storing the data properly, and that the locations seem correct.
+It'd be worth checking back in and making sure you're storing the data properly in a few days, and that the locations seem correct.

 ## License